Services

 How can you access your records?

-The GDPR 2018 gives you a right to access the information we hold about you on our records.
+The UK GDPR gives you a right to access the information we hold about you on our records.
 Requests should be made to the Resolution team.
 We will provide your information to you within one month (this can be extended dependent on the complexity of the request) from receipt of your application:

-Before fulfilling your request we will need to be able to verify your identity and will ask you to provide relevant documents.
+Before fulfilling your request, we will need to be able to verify your identity and will ask you to provide relevant documents.

 Information will be provided free of charge except where requests are unfounded or excessive, in particular repeat requests when we may either charge a reasonable administrative fee or refuse to act on the request.